 - It has no foreign transaction fees

 I would recommend making the credit card payment with your primary checking account rather than the Schwab account, because separating your checking accounts ensures you always know how much you need to have to pay for incoming bills and how much cash you have available during your travels.
 This way you don’t accidentally deplete one account and then not have enough cash or enough money in your account to pay your bills (incurring overdraft fees or other late fees).

-Even if there was a fraudulent charge (it hasn’t happened to me yet in oh so many countries), a credit card is much easier to refute than a debit card (although Charles Schwab says they will reimburse fraudulent charges too).
+Even if there was a fraudulent charge (it hasn’t happened to me yet in oh so many countries), a credit card charge is much easier to refute than with a debit card (although Charles Schwab says they will reimburse fraudulent charges too).

-In some countries those are about the only chance you have to use a travel credit card because cash is still king in most of the world…
+In some countries, there aren’t a lot of opportunities to use a travel credit card because cash is still king in most of the world…

 Protect Your Cash

-Cash is still, more often than not, the main way I pay for things while traveling because it’s accepted literally everywhere.
+Cash is still, more often than not, the main way I pay for things while traveling because it’s accepted everywhere.
 But you must take proper precautions to keep your cash safe while traveling.

-Again, the best way is to withdraw small amounts, more frequently, as mentioned above.
+Again, the best way is to withdraw small amounts, more frequently, as mentioned earlier.

-Generally speaking, if I’m on the move, I use a money belt to keep my debit and credit cards safe and tucked away, alongside my passport and any cash that I don’t need for the day.
+Generally speaking, if I’m on the move, I use a money belt to keep my debit and credit cards safe and tucked away, alongside my passport and any cash that I don’t need throughout the day.
 It’s a peace of mind knowing that your most important items are tucked away and safe.